No. 3 Group RAF: The 1930s and the Second World War

 The Group was reformed at Andover, Wiltshire on 1 May 1936, under Air Vice-Marshal Patrick Playfair.
 Ten months later Group HQ moved to RAF Mildenhall in Suffolk, a direct result of the Air Ministry's decision to form two new bomber groups and reorganise its existing groups.
 No. 3 Group was initially equipped with the ungainly Vickers Virginia and Handley Page Heyford, which was the RAF's last biplane heavy bomber.

 With the arrival of the then revolutionary twin engined Vickers Wellington it was decided that No. 3 Group would be tasked with introducing the type into front line service.
 The first squadron in Bomber Command to be equipped was No. 99 Squadron RAF based at Mildenhall, on 10 October 1938.
 Air Commodore A A B Thomson, Playfair's successor, was killed on 8 August 1939 while viewing the bombing up of a Vickers Wellington of No. 115 Squadron RAF.
 While under the fuselage, he slipped and was struck on the head by the rotating airscrew.
 Air Vice-Marshal J E A Baldwin took over the Group on 29 August 1939.
 By September 1939 the entire group (totalling six front line squadrons and two reserve squadrons) was fully equipped with an all-Wellington force totalling over 100 aircraft located at five East Anglian airfields.
 3 Group continued to be primarily based in East Anglia for the rest of WWII.
 3 Group's first wartime operations were attacks against German warships at Wilhelmshaven and Brunsbüttel.

 Group HQ moved to Harraton House, Exning, Suffolk, in March 1940.
 On 2 April 1940, two squadrons were temporarily transferred to RAF Coastal Command and advanced bases in Northern Scotland, and they had hardly settled in before the Germans invaded Denmark and Norway.
 The squadrons went into action immediately and on 11/12 April one of them (115 Sqn) became the first RAF unit to bomb deliberately a mainland target (Stavanger Airport, Sola) during the Second World War.
 In September 1940 3 Group Bomber Command assumed administrative control of No. 419 Flight, the first of the Royal Air Force Special Duties Service units.
 The group provided administrative support for all the Special Duties squadrons til the end of the war.

 In 1942 the Group’s strength was almost halved when 7, 156, and 109 Squadrons were transferred to the newly created No. 8 Group – the Pathfinder Force.

-In March 1943 3 Group consisted of:

 3 Group Headquarters – Harraton House, Exning, Suffolk.